charliecalvert/CloudNotes/Assignments/BitlyInteractive.md

     "status_txt": "OK"
 }
 ```

+Don't stop working in **jsonlint** until your code passes their test.
+You must be working with valid JSON or you can't retrieve it with **getJSON**.
+When you are done, paste your cleaned up code back into your file.

+**NOTE**: *Don't attempt to make the changes by hand, instead delete the old contents and replace it with the new code that passed jsonlint.
+Experience has taught me that this is the only reasonably safe way to do this operation.*

 At this point, you should be able to load the JSON with this call in your document ready: